Jump to:Page Content

-The Taubman Center plans to award five fellowships to Kennedy School MPP2/MPA2 and Graduate School of Design MUP candidates who have excellent academic records and a strong interest in transportation and infrastructure or related fields.
+The Taubman Center for State and Local Government plans to award five fellowships to Kennedy School MPP2/MPA2 and Graduate School of Design MUP candidates who have excellent academic records and a strong interest in transportation and infrastructure or related fields.

 Funding is part of a US Department of Transportation grant administered through the New England University Transportation Center and recipients must be US citizens.
-The fellowship will provide $10,000 tuition scholarship for second year MPP, MPA, or MUP students.
+The fellowship will provide $10,000 in tuition funds for second year MPP, MPA or MUP students.

 Recipients should be planning to write their Policy Analysis Exercise or an equivalent paper on a transportation policy or planning topic.

 1. An essay (one page in length) explaining the nature of your interest and experience in transportation and the topic of your paper.